 For catering purposes it would be appreciated if you could register your attendance by Tuesday the 30th of October to firstname.lastname@example.org .
 Catering will involve pizza and cold drinks.

 We additionally hope to stream the presentation online using the zoom platform.
-Further information will be supplied regarding the online streaming soon.
+You can join us at AEST 4pm-6pm here.

 Additionally, part of the business for the AGM will be to elect the branch committee for 2019.

 As per the AIP by-laws, the retiring committee has made nominations for next year’s committee, and these are listed below:

 Scott Adamson (Vice-Chair) (All Hallows),